Top things to do in the Lehigh Valley

 Admission to the Kemerer Museum of Decorative Arts is free on Sundays from January to October.

-The Steel Stacks of Bethlehem put the city on the map as a premier maker of steel beams and pig iron, essential to the industrial revolution in America.
+The steel factory of Bethlehem put the city on the map as a premier maker of steel beams and pig iron, essential to the industrial revolution in America.
 The steel beams made at the Bethlehem Steel plants built major landmarks across America including the Golden Gate Bridge, Madison Square Garden, the Rockefeller Center and the Hoover Dam (to name a few).

 As the United States moved away from industry and steel production costs skyrocketed, the plants shut down.
 That left Bethlehem with 4.5 miles of empty factory space.